hoangttrang/fss_ml_proj/README.md

 - The 10 additional trials took 1hr and 29 min to run.
 The best AUC value was 0.674 with a step_size of 0.227, subsample_rate of 0.884 and min_instances_per_node of 10.
 -  Final model was trained using optimal hyperparameters on the full training data.
 This took 3 minutes.
 - Making predictions on the test set took less than a second and evaluation with the PySpark evaluators took 45 seconds.

+### Multilayer Perceptron Classifier

+- Hyperparameter tuning was performed using the same train/val split as above with a Grid Search
+-   Tuned parameters included:
+    -   `layers`: [52, 10, 2], [52, 16, 8, 2]
+    -   `stepSize`: [0.001, 0.01, 0.1]
+- The initial hyperparameter tuning across these six parameter configurations took 3h 18 min.
+All of the cross validation AUC scores round to 0.50.
+We could not use a weight column and using a weighted loss function would have required a custom loss function, so the model was not able to learn anything useful.
+- Training the final model with the best set of hyperparameters took 1 minute.

 ### 5. Model Performance on Train Data
 These are the results of our models given the whole train data